8:30 a.m. - 5:00 p.m.

 - Download and complete the Time Log (Excel Form) to the track hours for your work experience

-At the conclusion of the work experience, all completed paperwork must be submitted to the faculty mentor including:
+At the conclusion of the internship or experiential learning experience, all completed paperwork must be submitted to the faculty mentor including:

 - Evaluation of student from faculty (PDF)